datacarpentry/spreadsheet-ecology-lesson/_episodes/04-quality-control.md

 > ## Exercise :
 >
-> Download this data file based on the 2013 survey data to your computer: [survey_sorting_exercise](https://ndownloader.figshare.com/files/2252083)
+> We've combined all of the tables from the messy data into a single table in a single tab.
+Download this semi-cleaned data file to your computer: [survey_sorting_exercise](../data/survey_data_messy_quality_control.xlsx)
 >
-> Once downloaded, sort the *weight_grams* column in your spreadsheet program from *Smallest to Largest*.
+> Once downloaded, sort the `Weight_grams` column in your spreadsheet program from `Largest to Smallest`.
 >
 > What do you notice?
 >
 > > ## Solution
 > >
-> > Click the Sort button on the data tab in Excel
+> > Click the Sort button on the data tab in Excel.
+A pop-up will appear.
+Make sure you select `Expand the selection`.
 > >
 > > ![quality_control0, exercise1](../fig/sorting_button.png)
 > > {: .output}